Who We Are

 24 hours, 7 days a week • Toll free and confidential • English, Spanish and 200 more languages

-**Please note: U.S. Catholic Sisters Against Human Trafficking is not a reporting agency.
+**Please note: Alliance to End Human Trafficking is not a reporting agency.
 We do not operate the hotline or take tips.
 If you suspect trafficking is taking place or have an emergency, please call local law enforcement or the National Human Trafficking Hotline immediately at 1-888-373-7888 to report what you know.
 In the case of an emergency, please call 911.

-Sign up to Receive the Latest News and Action Alerts From U.S. Catholic Sisters Against Human Trafficking!
+Sign up to Receive the Latest News and Action Alerts From Alliance to End Human Trafficking!